nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Toggle note divider orientation: `togglerdividerd`

 Toggle the orientation of the dictionary divider.
-If the current orientation of the note divider on horizontal mode, it will be changed to vertical mode and vice versa.
+If the current orientation of the note divider on horizontal, it will be changed to vertical and vice versa.

 Format: `togglerdividerd`

 Examples:
 * `togglerdividerd`
   * toggle the orientation of the dictionary divider.

 #### Toggle note divider orientation: `togglerdividern`

 Toggle the orientation of the note divider.
-If the current orientation of the note divider on horizontal mode, it will be changed to vertical mode and vice versa.
+If the current orientation of the note divider horizontal, it will be changed to vertical and vice versa.

 Format: `togglerdividern`